deanbot/easy-wsl-oh-my-zsh-p10k/readme.md

     ```

     Leave fontFace commented until you [install the font](#Install-fonts) in a following section.
-2. Hide irrelevant profiles by setting the `hidden` property to true.
+2. Hide irrelevant profiles by setting the `hidden` property to `true`.

 ## Zsh and Oh My Zsh